ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 Hox regulatory gene very important in embryonic development

+Interpreting Evolutionary Relationships:
-Evolutionary systematics: will produce a phylogeny (lineage with time markers in mya.)
+Evolutionary systematics: will produce a phylogeny (lineage with time markers in mya; difficult to do as many more extinct species)
 A clade is a group sharing a common ancestor
-Cladistics: determine homologies that distinguish members of a clade (so they will be derived from ancestral homologies) Utilise both to form a complete picture (however more cladistics)
+Cladistics: determine homologies that distinguish members of a clade (so they will be derived from ancestral homologies) will produce a cladogram (just ancestor-descendor relationships) Utilise both to form a complete picture

+As gene drift is random, simply isolating groups will lead to speciation

+Another definition for species is ecological species, i.e. physical and biological environment (e.g. terrestrial or arboreal, diet, behaviour)

+Species:
+Within fossils we have age and sexual dimorphism variations Can only accurately determine by comparing with currently living closely-linked species
+Genus: if can breed live offspring but not fertile, e.g. horse and donkey producing mule (this hybridisation is rare in nature, so go off adaptive zone; teeth good indicator here)

+Fossil is any trace organism, e.g. insect in resin, bone, etc.
+In reality, very rare that circumstances allow for a terrestrial life-form to be fossilised

+Verterbrae evolution in geological eras: Paleozoic (500 mya; Pangea), Mesozoic (Gondwanaland, Lauraisia, Dinosaurs), Cenozoic (current)
+Mammals first appeared at end of Mesozoic and saw the change of reptiles to mammals as dominant terrestrial Largely due to: larger brains, varied shaped teeth, endothermic Placental mammals dominant

+Processes of macro evolution:
+Adaptive radiation: moving forth to an unused place Specialised and generalised traits

 ------------------------------------------------------------------------
 if mapped the human genome in 2003, how does this affect genetic engineering/disease treatments?